5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Variables.md

 First, it will reduce the amount of typing we have to do. and more importantly, it makes our script easier to maintain.

 ## Environment Variables
-When you start your shell session, some variables are already set by the startup file we looked
+When you start your shell session, some variables are already set by the startup file.
+To see all the variables that are in your environment, use the **printenv** command.
+One variable in your environment contains the host name for your system.
+We will add this variable to our script like so:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczMDgwOTc0NiwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbNTAxNzcyNDM5LC0yMDg4NzQ2NjEyXX0=
 -->